nickyiliwang0000/h/css/css-layouts.md

 So what we defined as a 200px square is now a 300px square!

 The 25px of margin that we added affects the element's footprint, not its actual size.
-With the margin applying, the element will take up `25px + 300px + 25px` of space in the browser window.
+With the margin applied, the element will take up `25px + 300px + 25px` of space in the browser window.

 This is what is known as the _box model_.
 A developer (or the content) defines an element's size and the padding and border are **added** to that size.
 This can be confusing, especially when we're using floats with these widths.